-Learn an advanced hangboard training protocol for developing maximum finger strength for climbing.
+Learn an intermediate to advanced hangboard training protocol for developing maximum finger strength for climbing.

 In this video, Cameron Hörst details the 7/53 hangboard protocol for building finger strength.
 Execute this program twice per week, and you will elevate your finger strength in a few short weeks!

 1. Do a thorough warm-up with a few bodyweight pull-ups and large-hold hangs, dynamic stretching, and a few minutes of generalized cardio, if possible.
 A 20- to 30-minute progressive warm-up is ideal.

 2. Determine your proper training weight—the amount of weight you can add and successfully hold a single 10-second hang on ~20mm hold.

 3. Do one set of three 7-second hangs with the “training weight”.
 Rest exactly 53 seconds between the hangs.

 4. After completing all three hangs (one set), take a 3- to 5-minute rest before proceeding to your next set of three 7-second hangs.

 5. Do a total of 3 to 5 sets of this 7/53 hangboard protocol.
 If your training weight is right…the last set should be a struggle to complete.
 If not, then consider adding 5 or 10 pounds to your training weight for the next workout.